DataDog/documentation/content/en/security/application_security/enabling/single_step/code_security.md

 {{< tabs >}}
 {{% tab "Linux host or VM" %}}

-With one command, you can install, configure, and start the Agent, while also instrumenting your services with ASM.
+With one command, you can install, configure, and start the Agent, while also instrumenting your services with Application Security options.

 For an Ubuntu host: